 The National Justice Survey

-The National Justice Survey is conducted annually to explore Canadian's perceptions of the criminal justice system and how it can be improved.
+The National Justice Survey is conducted annually to explore Canadian's perceptions of the justice system and how it can be improved.

 National Justice Survey 2017: Issues in Canada's Criminal Justice System